Does Dishwashing Liquid kill bacteria?Updated 13 days ago

 ✓ When you need sanitising

-Use Dishwashing Tabs on a cycle with a final hot rinse (65 to 70 degrees or higher) or the dedicated sanitise option.
+Run Dishwashing Tabs on a cycle with a final hot rinse (65 to 70°C) or the dedicated sanitise option.
 For hand-washing, rinse in the hottest water your hands and items safely tolerate, then air-dry.
-For baby items, illness, or food-safety needs, use a food-safe sanitiser as directed by the manufacturer.
+For baby items, illness, or food-safety needs, use a food-safe sanitiser as directed.

 What are good washing-up habits?

-Scrape first, wash with detergent, rinse well, then let items air-dry.
-Change sponges and cloths frequently and wash cloths on a hot cycle.
+Scrape food off first, wash with detergent, rinse well, then air-dry.
+Skip the damp tea towel.
+Change sponges and dishcloths frequently, and wash cloths on a hot cycle.

 ⚠ Don't mix

-Don't use Dishwashing Liquid in your dishwasher or with bleach, ammonia, or other chemicals.
+Don't use Dishwashing Liquid in your dishwasher (use Dishwashing Tabs instead).
+Don't mix with bleach, ammonia, or other cleaning chemicals.

 Browse all Dishwashing Liquid articles